Duelers/Duelers/Build_exe/readme.txt

 The first step is to download and setup the Launch4j app.
 You can download it here: http://launch4j.sourceforge.net/

+### Configurations

-When you open the app, load the launch4j._build_configs.xml file.
+When you open the launch4j app, load the "launch4j._build_configs.xml" file.
 You may need to change some of the paths (especially the link to the jre)

 Note that all relative paths are relative in relation to the directory of the config file itself.